Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift-Card.md

 <!-- theme : danger -->
 >We are enhancing Commerce Hub to support the Gift cards.
 The documents related to the features will be released soon.

+A gift card is a prepaid stored-value money card, usually issued by a retailer or bank, to be used as an alternative to cash for purchases within a particular store or related businesses.

 ---

 ## See Also